 For example, turmeric is thought to inhibit clotting, and it may worsen gallbladder or kidney problems.
 This means caution should be used when considering administering turmeric-containing supplements to dogs with kidney or gallbladder problems, as well as those slated for surgery or taking NSAIDs (which also inhibit clotting).

 Just because turmeric has not yet been proven effective in vivo, doesn’t mean it doesn’t provide health benefits.
-Many owners report significant health improvements after using golden paste for dogs.
+Many owners report significant health improvements after using golden paste for their dog.
 It just means that you shouldn’t avoid proven medical treatments in favor of golden paste, until (and if) it is eventually shown to cause the desired effects.

 Discuss your dog’s health ailments with your vet, and ask his or her opinion about using the supplement with your dog.
-With your vet’s blessing, it is probably safe to start your dog on a regular golden paste regimen.
+With your vet’s blessing, it is probably safe to start your dog on a regular turmeric golden paste regimen.
 It may not provide the type of health improvements you desire, but it is probably not dangerous either.

 Have you ever administered golden paste to your dog?
 Did it appear to help your canine feel better?
 What types of conditions did you use it to treat?
 Let us know all about your experiences in the comments below.